srobin9/hakmin-gcp-checkride/02-service-network/README.md

 The project's root directory contains the following files:

 *   **`main.tf`:** This file contains the main Terraform configuration.
 It uses local variables and data sources, and invokes modules to perform the resource creation based on variables provided.
+It uses output from `01-landing-zone` to retrieve project ids based on their names.
 *   **`data.tf`:** This file defines data sources used in the project.
 *   **`outputs.tf`:** This file defines the outputs of the Terraform module, enabling data sharing with other projects if needed.
 *   **`backend.tf`:** This file specifies the GCS bucket where the Terraform state will be stored for remote state management.